tbeckerson/sovietbuilder/README.md

 There's a line that defaults to `MAKE_FLAGS=-j1`.
 This means to use a single core to build cccp packages.
 The _soviet_ development builds use this:
 ```
-MAKE_FLAGS="CFLAGS="-j7 -march=x86_64-v2 -mtune=generic -O2 -pipe -fno-plt -fexceptions \
+MAKE_FLAGS="CFLAGS="-jx -march=x86_64-v2 -mtune=generic -O2 -pipe -fno-plt -fexceptions \
 -Wp,-D_FORTIFY_SOURCE=2 -Wformat -Werror=format-security \
 -fstack-clash-protection -fcf-protection" \
 CXXFLAGS="$CFLAGS -Wp,-D_GLIBCXX_ASSERTIONS" \
 LDFLAGS="-Wl,-O1,--sort-common,--as-needed,-z,relro,-z,now" \
 LTOFLAGS="-flto=auto"
 ```
-...except the `-jx` flag should be changed to a suitable number for your system.
+...the `-jx` flag should be changed to a suitable number for your system.
 Recommended is your number of processor cores, minus one to give you resources to keep using your system while _soviet_ builds.
 You can use whatever flags you want, but the above is known to work.
 Change these at your own risk.
 - if you're installing to a partition or other mounted location, make sure you create the necessary folders (that you named in the _sovietbuilder.sh_ file, as above) and mount your targets.
 If you're not mounting anything, the script will create these folders for you.
 Note that the _soviet_ build generated in this script will take up about 2.5G of space, so plan accordingly.
 - run the _sovietbuilder.sh_ script.
 This will probably take several hours, depending on your machine.